CommodoreOS/PCUAE/README.md

 Ever woundered why `VICE Emulator for Windows` do not come with the `C64 kernal Roms` no more..? the `C64 Kernal Roms` were free at one time too but are not now because of `Cloanto` owning the `C64 Kernal Roms copyright` thats in `C64 Forever`, thats why `THEC64 has Cloanto` on its box, RGL had to pay them to use the `C64 Kernal Roms` in there machines.

-You can still add `AMiNIMiga` to the `THEA500-USB-MENU folder` and it will run, just no options to run it from startup but the `buitin Workbenches` are just as good.
+You can still add `AMiNIMiga` to the `THEA500-USB-MENU folder` and it will run.

 If you want to discuss PCUAE go to THEC64 Community Forum - https://thec64community.online